 British businessmen and politicians have voiced concern in recent days over the aggressive rhetoric deployed by the Obama Administration toward oil company BP.
-Under pressure from his own party, the president’s words have become evermore bellicose as the UK based corporation proved unable to put a stop to the oil spill currently wreaking havoc in the Gulf of Mexico.
+Under pressure from his own party, the president’s words have become evermore bellicose as the United Kingdom-based corporation proved unable to put a stop to the oil spill currently wreaking havoc in the Gulf of Mexico.

 Speaker of the House Nancy Pelosi turned up the heat on Thursday, demanding that BP compensate victims of the disaster before awarding a shareholder dividend.
 BP stock has plummeted since April, losing almost half of its value.

 The concerns of British business come amid growing suspicion in the United Kingdom that attacks on BP for its handling of the oil spill are being dictated by the politics of November’s midterm elections rather than regulatory considerations.
 The president’s party is set to lose significantly in both houses of Congress.
 Republicans have fiercely attacked the administration for how it has managed the crisis in the Gulf so far.